team-simplay/SimPlay/docs/source/quickstart.rst

     and if no tint is applied, then the visual is invisible.

 This guide covers the basics of SimPlay.
-Learn more about the :doc:`api_reference/index`, or view some :doc:`examples` to see how SimPlay can be used in practice.
+Learn more about Containers, Resources and Stores in :doc:`in_depth` or view some :doc:`examples` to see how SimPlay can be used in practice.

-The section below provides some more in-depth explanation of how to use the components provided by SimPy.
+For detailed information about the API have a look at :doc:`api_reference/index`.

 Playing the Visualization
 -------------------------